kc01-8/photoshopCClinux/README.md

 <details>
 <summary>:camera: Adobe Camera Raw</summary>

-another useful adobe software is `camera raw` if you want to work with it beside photoshop you must install it separately to do this, after photoshop installation run `cameraRawInstaller.sh` script with commands below:
+Another useful adobe software is `camera raw` if you want to work with it beside photoshop you must install it separately to do this, after photoshop installation run `cameraRawInstaller.sh` script with commands below:
 ```bash
 chmod +x cameraRawInstaller.sh
 ./cameraRawInstaller.sh
 ```
-then restart photoshop.you can open it from
+Then restart photoshop.you can open it from
 `Edit >>Preferences >> Camera Raw`

-> **_NOTE1:_** the size of camera raw installation file is about 400MB
+> **_NOTE1:_** The size of camera raw installation file is about 400MB

-> **_NOTE2:_** camera raw performance depends on your graphic card driver and its configuration
+> **_NOTE2:_** Camera raw performance depends on your graphic card driver and its configuration

 </details>

 ## :hotsprings: Uninstall
-to uninstall photoshop you can use the uninstaller script with commands below
+To uninstall photoshop you can use the uninstaller script with commands below

 ```bash
 chmod +x uninstaller.sh